Interdisciplinary Training for Diabetes Research

 The Diabetes Pandemic

 The incidence of type 2 diabetes mellitus is on the rise to the extent that diabetes rapid and widespread nature has been referred to as pandemic in the United States; type 1 diabetes is also increasing at an unexpected rate.
-As such, there is an urgent need for innovative therapeutics and technologies to deal with this situation, and hence a need to train a cadre of future scientists who can engineer devices and therapeutics with in-depth knowledge and training to link their research to clinical care to address the prevention and treatment of diabetes.
+To advance the prevention and treatment of diabetes, there is an urgent need for innovative therapeutics and technologies as well as a cadre of future scientists who can engineer devices and therapeutics and translate research to clinical care.
 The Indiana Bioengineering Interdisciplinary Training for Diabetes Research program was conceived to meet this need.

 An Elite Program for Bioengineer-Diabetologists In-Training